Here are some often-overlooked tax tips that can help you manage the tax side of your rental property.

 Your business portion can be based on either the office's square footage divided by the square footage of the entire house or by how many rooms it encompasses versus the total number of rooms in the house.
 Calculate it both ways and use the percentage that gives you the largest deduction.

-Beginning with 2013 tax returns (filed in 2014), the IRS has begun a simplified option for claiming the deduction.
+Beginning with 2013 tax returns (filed in 2014), the IRS began a simplified option for claiming the deduction.
 This new method uses a prescribed rate multiplied the allowable square footage used in the home.
-For 2016 the prescribed rate is $5 per square foot with a maximum of 300 square feet.
+For 2017 the prescribed rate is $5 per square foot with a maximum of 300 square feet.
 The space must still be dedicated to the business activity as described above.

 Repairs versus improvements